Green Hedges, Please

 But they must be green.

 Now they don’t have to be green all the time, hornbeam (Carpinus betulus) hedges can look very beautiful with their brown leaves in Autumn and Winter, and of course Camellia sasanqua hedges looks beautiful in flower.
 However those Photinia ‘Red Robin’ hedges, or worse Duranta 'Sheena's Gold', variegated Euonymous, or Golden Leylandii hedges are ugly eyesores.
 Instead of being peaceful green backdrops they are garish attention seekers.
 Photinia ‘Red Robin’ especially annoys me here in the Blue Mountains for the way its new spring growth clashes with the spring blossoms.
 Even Pittosporum tenuifolium ‘Silver Sheen’ or other variegated types are missed opportunities for a lovely wall of green — in my opinion ‘Green Pillar’ is the better choice.
+But even darker green, would be my choice.

 I also do not think that Azaleas make good hedges because of pedal blight and Azalea lace bug infestations.
 You really don’t want to plant a hedge that has to be sprayed with toxic fungicides or pesticides to look good!